caprijopi-alt/ppe-detection-yolov8/docs/error_analysis.md

    measurement trustworthy, which is a prerequisite for showing improvement #1 actually worked.
    Effort: ~1 h.

-3. **Add hard negatives for `no-vest` and `helmet`.** Targets FP-1 and FP-2: frames containing buckets, cones, drums and non-worker bystanders, labelled as background.
-Expected effect:
+3. **Audit the validation labels.** Targets FP-1 and FP-2, which are unlabelled true instances rather than model errors.
+Until the ground truth is clean, precision cannot be measured and any improvement claim rests on noise.
+Effort: ~2 h.

-   `no-vest` precision up from 0.764; fewer helmet look-alikes.
+4. **Add hard negatives for `no-vest` and `helmet`.** Frames containing buckets, cones, drums and non-worker bystanders, labelled as background.
+Expected effect: `no-vest` precision up from 0.764; fewer helmet look-alikes.
 Effort: ~2 h.

 Explicitly **not** on the list: more epochs, `yolov8s`, heavier augmentation.
 Validation mAP plateaued at epoch 9 of 24 — the ceiling here is data coverage, not training.